bdanthon/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+The three .irv programs are tester1.irv, teser2.irv, and tester3.irv.
 Using ir-virtual? shows us how assembly operates in the language racket.
 It's simple enough in the sense that it resembles assembly and is easier to create a compiler for and understand in comparison with x86.
 The cons are that the assembly commands are limited.